Community governance

 DRMacIver’s Notebook: Ladders between communities:

 I don’t think the person I kicked out was a bad person.
 For my part, they seemed mostly fine.
-I didn’t enjoy their presence either but I’d have been fine to put with it, and I expect on a one-on-one basis I’d have had a perfectly reasonable conversation with them and everything would have been fine.
+I didn’t enjoy their presence either but I’d have been fine to put up with it, and I expect on a one-on-one basis I’d have had a perfectly reasonable conversation with them and everything would have been fine.

 But I do think leaving them in would have wrecked our community, which is why I took action.
 I hope they find a community better suited to them.